Azure/bicep-types-az/generated/network/microsoft.network/2019-08-01/types.md

 ## AzureFirewallApplicationRuleCollectionPropertiesFormat
 ### Properties
 * **action**: [AzureFirewallRCAction](#azurefirewallrcaction): The action type of a rule collection.
-* **priority**: int: Priority of the application rule collection resource.
+* **priority**: int {minValue: 100, maxValue: 65000}: Priority of the application rule collection resource.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): The provisioning state of the application rule collection resource.
 * **rules**: [AzureFirewallApplicationRule](#azurefirewallapplicationrule)[]: Collection of rules used by a application rule collection.

 ## AzureFirewallApplicationRuleProtocol
 ### Properties
-* **port**: int: Port number for the protocol, cannot be greater than 64000.
+* **port**: int {minValue: 0, maxValue: 64000}: Port number for the protocol, cannot be greater than 64000.
 This field is optional.
 * **protocolType**: 'Http' | 'Https' | 'Mssql' | string: Protocol type.

 ## AzureFirewallIPConfiguration